Professor of Public Education, Maynooth University, Ireland

 I have a degree (‘doctoraal examen’) in Education (Theory and History of Education) from Leiden University (cum laude, 1987) and a degree (‘doctoraal examen’) in Philosophy (Philosophy of the Social Sciences) from Erasmus University Rotterdam (cum laude, 1989), and obtained my PhD from Leiden University in 1992.
 I was a Spencer Post-Doctoral Fellow with the National Academy of Education, USA from 1995 to 1997.
 I received honorary doctorates from Uppsala University (2004), Örebro University (2007) and Oulu University (2013) and was awarded the Francqui International Professorship by the Francqui Foundation, Belgium (2010) and the Grand Medal of the University of Ghent, Beligum (2011).

 I conduct theoretical and empirical research and am particularly interested in relationships between education and democracy and the public role of education.
-My work focuses on education in formal and non-formal settings, with a strong intrest in teachers, teaching and teacher education, curriculum, educational relationships, and the emancipatory potential of education.
-My research falls within the following domains: (1) the theory and philosophy of education; (2) the theory and philosophy of educational and social research; (3) policy research.
+My work focuses on education in formal and non-formal settings, with a strong interest in teachers, teaching and teacher education, curriculum, educational relationships, and the emancipatory potential of education.
+My research falls within the following domains: (1) the theory of education; (2) the theory and philosophy of educational and social research; (3) policy research.
 I have a particular focus on: citizenship and civic education in formal and informal settings; curriculum theory; art education; religious education; adult education; teachers, teaching and teacher education; public education and public pedagogy.

 In 2008 my book Beyond Learning (2006) won the 2008 American Educational Studies Association Critics' Choice Book Award.
 In 2011 my book with Charles Bingham, Jacques Ranciere: Education, truth, emancipation (2010), won the American Educational Research Association Division B Outstanding Book Award.
 In 2014 my book The beautiful Risk of Education won the AERA Outstanding Book Award (Division B).
 In 2020 my book Obstinate Education: Reconnecting School and Society won the annual book award from the Philosophy of Education Society of Australasia (PESA).
 During 2011-2012 I was President of the Philosophy of Education Society USA – the first president from outside North America.